swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

     ///
     /// The package plugin may specify the executable targets or binary targets
     /// that provide the build tools that will be used by the generated commands
     /// during the build.
-In the initial implementation, prebuild plugins can only
+In the initial implementation, prebuild commands can
-    /// depend on binary targets.
-Build tool and postbuild plugins can depend on
+    /// only depend on binary targets.
+Build tool and postbuild plugins can depend
-    /// executables as well as binary targets.
-This is due to limitations in how
+    /// on executables as well as binary targets.
+This is due to limitations in
-    /// SwiftPM constructs its build plan, and the goal is to remove this restric-
+    /// how SwiftPM constructs its build plan, and the goal is to remove this re-
-    /// tion in a future release.
+    /// striction in a future release.
     public static func plugin(
         name: String,
         capability: PluginCapability,